 The ponchos come in 3 sizes (toddler/child/teen) and in a variety of fun prints.

 Ponchos are shipped in the vacuum-sealed bags as we receive them from our manufacturer.
-If you would like the ponchos opened and washed and repackaged, we can do that upon request.
+There are a very few homemade ponchos, which are typically not included in boxes.
+If your hospital does not allow homemade items, please indicate that.
 Most hospitals prefer the original manufacturer’s packaging.
 A box contains 14-16 ponchos.

 Only the hospital name and an email address is required.
 Any other information you provide is appreciated and will reduce follow-up email.